yoosuho/portfolYOU/pages/AI.md

 permalink: /pages/AI/
 ---

-<h1>Development of an Intelligent Onboard Avionics Software Platform for Emergency Detection and Response in Urban Air Mobility (UAM)</h1>
+<h1>Development of an Intelligent Onboard Avionics Software Platform for Emergency Detection and Response in Urban Air Mobility (UAM) – Research</h1>

 <h2>1.
 Research Overview</h2>
 <p>
-This project aims to develop an intelligent, onboard avionics software platform for Urban Air Mobility (UAM) vehicles that can autonomously detect, assess, and respond to abnormal or emergency flight conditions.
+This research aims to develop an intelligent, onboard avionics software platform for Urban Air Mobility (UAM) vehicles that can autonomously detect, assess, and respond to abnormal or emergency flight conditions.
 The system is being designed in compliance with the FACE (Future Airborne Capability Environment) standard, enabling high modularity, portability, and safety.
 Development is currently ongoing in its second year, with architectural design completed and progressive implementation underway.
 </p>
 <p><strong>Research Duration:</strong> April 2024 – December 2027<br>
 <strong>Lead Organization:</strong> VSPACE<br>